Priya-j-m/Python-in-Excel-Data-Visuals-Custom-Algorithms/README.md

 To make the learning process even smoother, we’ve integrated this course with GitHub, where you can access all course materials, code, and resources.
 This allows you to practice hands-on, from any machine, at any time.

+The branches are structured to correspond to the videos in the course.
+The naming convention is SECTION#_CLASS#.
+As an example, the branch named 02_03 corresponds to the second SECTION and the third video or CLASS.

 Instructors.